Private Arden Waldo Godwin, Aviation Signal Corps - April 1917, Fort Leavenworth, Kansas

 LETTERS HOME FROM the front were written by hundreds of local soldiers and sailors, not just the eighty-plus featured in this series.

-To give voice to just a few more, we are including below a selection of short excerpts from several dozen letters.
-Complete transcriptions of all 200-plus letters published by The Sheridan Post and Sheridan Enterprise newspapers between 1917 and 1919 are housed in the Trail End State Historic Site's local history archives.
+To give voice to just a few more, we are including below a selection of short excerpts from twenty-nine more letters.
+Complete transcriptions of all 200-plus letters published by The Sheridan Post and The Sheridan Enterprise newspapers between 1917 and 1919 are housed in the Trail End State Historic Site's local history archives.

 We hope you have enjoyed this series of letters, and that you have learned more about the hardships of World War One, once called "The War to End All Wars."